learning-zone/python-basics/README.md

     ```
     Sample Output: 24

-- How to retrieve data from a table in MySQL database through Python code?
+#### Q. How to retrieve data from a table in MySQL database through Python code?
 Explain.
     ```py
     #import MySQLdb module as :
     import MySQLdb